The Kathol Rift

 The Kathol Rift is a series of adventures published by West End Games (WEG) in 1996 for the science fiction role-playing game Star Wars: The Roleplaying Game, itself based on the Star Wars franchise.
+It is the second set of adventures in The DarkStryder Campaign.

 Description

-In a previous series of adventures (The Darkstryder Campaign), the crew of the New Republic ship FarStar were pursuing Imperial Moff Sarne.
+In The Darkstryder Campaign, the crew of the New Republic ship FarStar are pursuing Imperial Moff Sarne.
 This chase now leads them to the dangerous Kathol Rift.
-This book contains five scenarios that bring this campaign arc to a close:
+This book contains five scenarios that bring this campaign arc to a close: (Note: Due to a continuity error, the back cover states that it contains six adventures; however only five adventures are actually present in the book.)